MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 - Stop a document status from advancing to the next tracked status.

-For more information about using process holds, see *Assigning process holds to a document* on page 195.
+For more information about using process holds, see *Assigning process holds to a document*.

 You can set up passwords to further restrict processing.
 The user must enter the password to remove holds from documents.
 If you don‘t use passwords, you can set up a process hold to remind the user to complete a task before processing a sales document.
 Once the task is completed, the user must remove the hold from the document before processing occurs.
 You can apply process holds to any document type.